 Idea 6: Choose a Galley or L-Shaped Layout

 The NKBA recommends a minimum aisle width of 42 inches for a single cook and 48 inches for multiple cooks in galley kitchens.
+In my experience, choosing the right layout at the start is what makes a small kitchen genuinely pleasant to cook in daily - as opposed to one that looks fine in photos but exhausts you every time you use it.

 Why these layouts work: